harsh6373/fpm-cli-go/README.md

 ## ❤️ Contributing

-Feel free to fork, PR, or raise issues!
-Open to ideas or improvements from the Flutter/Go/CLI community.
+This is an open-source project built with ❤️ and Go.
+Contributions are **super welcome**!

+Feel free to:
+- Fork the repo
+- Submit Pull Requests
+- Open issues or suggest ideas

+Let's build the best Flutter project manager CLI together!